shenef/Boktai-Speedrunning/src/boktai/normal-2_any.md

 ### Terminology

 - **Stun**: Shooting an enemy in the back with a sufficiently strong frame will cause it to be stunned for several seconds.
 Stunned enemies have no hitbox, and can't see you.
 - **Detection**: An enemy detects you if a **red** exclamation mark appears above the enemy.
-Being detected increases the "being found" counter on the dungeon's result screen, which reduces your dungeon rank and therefore the reward(s) you receive after completing the dungeon.
+Being detected increases the "being found" counter on the dungeons result screen, which reduces your dungeon rank and therefore the reward(s) you receive after completing the dungeon.
 White or blue exclamation marks do not count as detections.
 Enemies in traps never detect you.

 ### General instructions